Published at: 2025-10-30

 What is metadata?

-• Metadata does not include business data.
+• Metadata does not include business (transactional) data.

-1.2 Use Cases for Sandbox Change Sets
+1.2 When to Use Sandbox Change Sets

 1.3 Types of Sandbox Change Sets